realmagicgreen/magicgreen-gridsome/content/posts/2018-11-25-bambu-indah.md

 ---

-Bali is  at the heart of the Indonesian archipelago stretching 150 km wide and 80km from north to south.
+Bali is  at the heart of the Indonesian archipelago stretching 150km wide and 80km from north to south.
 Its unique variant of Hinduism influences every aspect of island culture, from day-to-day village life to art, dance, food and music.

 Located an hour’s drive to the north of Bali’s capital Denpasar, Ubud is already internationally acknowledged for its visual arts and performance, as well as exceptional arts and crafts, making it one of the most important cultural and artistic centres in Indonesia.